BeytullahYayla/Urban_Sound_Classification_GlobalAiHub_KocHolding_FinalProject/README.md

 The main goal of this project classifying sound excerpts by corresponding label.
 We are going to use spectogram images of every audio file instead of using directly audio files to train deep learning model.
 Because of the achivement of convolutional neural networks on classifying images we've used CNN model to train our model.

+## Preprocessing
+In this section our target was converting every audio files into spectogram images to be used in model training section.

+### Creating List That Contains Paths of Audio Files

+        audio_path="./audio/fold"
+        audio_files=[]
+        converted_list=[]
+        converted_outputs=[]
+        for i in range(10):
+            audio_clips = os.listdir(audio_path+str(i+1))
+            audio_files.append(audio_clips)

+ We have 10 folder in our dataset.
+Each one contains about 873 audio file.
+We would like to keep our audio files paths in audio_files list.
+To do that we've used listdir method imported from os library in python.
+This method basically takes 1 argument.
+It is the path of files that will be listed.
+In for loop actually we are passing to the folders.
+In every step we append training data's path to the audio_files list.